LiaoliaoLiu/CS61A/2. Control/Lecture 3 Control.md

 - Bound name: the name in a frame

 ### Function Signature
-- Def: A description of the formal parameters of a function.
+- Def: A description of the formal parameters of a function. (name includes)
 - Functions differ in the number of arguments that they are allowed to take.

 ### Local names